 The size 10 locking radial plate has only three locking screw holes.
-With the temporary compression screw in the center hole, the distal hole is prepared by drilling to but not passing through the far cortex.
-The hole is then measured and tapped before securing the appropriate locking screw.
+Begin with a temporary compression screw in the center hole.
+Next the distal hole is prepared by drilling to but not passing through the far cortex.
+The hole is then measured and tapped before selecting a locking screw 2 mm shorter than the measurement indicated.
+Secure the appropriate locking screw in the distal hole.
 Next, the most proximal hole is prepared in the same manner also remaining uni-cortical.
-Finally, the temporary middle compression screw is removed and replaced with the appropriate length locking screw (2 mm shorter).
+Finally, as long as the temporary middle compression screw was the correct length it is removed and replaced with a locking screw one size shorter.
+This accounts for the threaded screw head engaging into the radial plate.

-All screws should pass no farther than the far cortex of the radius; as long screws can become a point of irritation for soft tissues and cause possible nerve scarring.
+All screws should pass no farther than the far cortex of the radius; as long screws can become a point of irritation for soft tissues and cause possible nerve damage.
 The proximal screw should remain uni-cortical to prevent a stress riser.